mikeizbicki/typeparams/README.md

 10
 ```

-No matter how large the type is, we can compose `TypeLens`es to access any parameter.
+No matter how large the type is, we can compose `TypeLens`es to access any configuration parameter.

 It would be nice if the type lenses for these built in data types had more meaningful names (like `_just`,`_left`, and `_right`), but this would require a change to base.